alibabacloud-automation/terraform-alicloud-rds/modules/database/README.md

-# Complete RDS example for MySQL
+# Alibaba Cloud RDS example for MySQL Databases

 Configuration in this directory creates set of RDS resources including DB instance, DB account and Datebase.